Blog

 The failure of a smart inhaler or a sensor or the leakage of patients’ medical data are much more serious issues, making companies focus on ensuring quality of various aspects of IoT devices.

 Whether it’s a smart speaker, a car, or a factory, absolutely every IoT solution should function steadily to provide a positive experience to end users.
-And to achieve this target, businesses should carefully plan their IoT testing strategies.
+And to achieve this target, businesses should carefully plan their IoT application testing strategies.

 In the article I’ll tell you how IoT affects our lives and what quality aspects are key to verify and why.